Incompressible string

 An incompressible string is a string with Kolmogorov complexity equal to its length, so that it has no shorter encodings.
+The pigeonhole principle can be used to be prove that for any lossless compression algorithm, there must exist many incompressible strings.

 Example

-Suppose we have the string 12349999123499991234, and we are using a compression method that works by putting a special character into the string (say '@') followed by a value that points to an entry in a lookup table (or dictionary) of repeating values.
-Let's imagine we have an algorithm that examines the string in 4 character chunks.
+Suppose we have the string 12349999123499991234, and we are using a compression method that works by putting a special character into the string (say @) followed by a value that points to an entry in a lookup table (or dictionary) of repeating values.
+Let us imagine we have an algorithm that examines the string in 4 character chunks.
 Looking at our string, our algorithm might pick out the values 1234 and 9999 to place into its dictionary.
-Let's say 1234 is entry 0 and 9999 is entry 1.
+Let us say that 1234 is entry 0 and 9999 is entry 1.
 Now the string can become: